gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Experimental caching for C/C++ compilation

+This release adds support for using the build cache with C/C++ compilation.
+To enable that feature the system property `org.gradle.native.caching` has to be set to `true`.
+Caching C/C++ compilation is still experimental and some caveats apply:

+* The toolchain is not tracked as an input to the compilation tasks
+* System headers provided by the compiler are not tracked

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.